-PLANNING CYCLE - STAKEHOLDER DRIVEN APPROACH
+PLANNING CYCLE - STAKE-HOLDER DRIVEN APPROACH

 - A. RDMOs will be required to develop and enact two-year tourism plans and engage in a planning cycle on alternating years.
-The two-year planning cycle will continue for the du-ration of RDMO contracts.
-The regional planning cycle will be carried out with the assistance of Travel Oregon RCTP staff. - B. At the onset of each two-year planning cycle, Travel Oregon will conduct a statewide survey of tourism stakeholders to gain input regarding prior regional plans and to surface regional tourism priorities, identify opportunities and constraints, and to seek regional industry insights on how investments could be maximized within
+The two-year planning cycle will continue for the duration of RDMO contracts.
+The regional planning cycle will be carried out with the assistance of Travel Oregon RCTP staff. - B. At the onset of each two-year planning cycle, Travel Oregon will conduct a statewide survey of tourism stakeholders to gain input regarding prior regional plans and to surface regional tourism priorities, identify opportu-

-- their region.
+- nities and constraints, and to seek regional industry insights on how investments could be maximized within their region.
 Travel Oregon will collaborate with RD-MOs on the content and development of the survey.
 Travel Oregon will distribute the survey via its communications channels.
-The survey results and corresponding regional reports (seven) will be provided to RDMOs and regional stakeholders to aid their planning efforts. - C. During each two-year planning cycle, RDMOs will work with Travel Oregon to schedule and deliver planning workshops within their region.
+The survey results and corresponding regional reports (seven) will be provided to RDMOs and regional stakeholders to aid their planning efforts. - C. During each two-year planning cycle, RDMOs will work with Travel Oregon to schedule and deliver planning work shops within their region.
 These Regional Stakeholder Gatherings will be structured as an opportunity for tourism stakeholders within the region to interface with the RDMO directly and give their insights on regional priorities.
 RDMOs will present a draft of their regional plans to regional stakeholders for feedback.
-Regional plans will be expected to reflect regional stakeholder input where appropriate; priorities sourced from stakeholder input should be reflected in the plans. - D. RDMOs will submit two-year plans to Travel Oregon RCTP staff, if designated, for approval.
-Once Travel Oregon has approved plans, RDMOs will present approved plans back to their regional stakeholders via a public forum.
-Final regional plans and presentations are required to be placed on RDMO websites and Travel Oregon's Industry website.
+Regional plans will be expected to reflect regional stakeholder input where appropriate; priorities sourced from stakeholder input should be reflected in the plans.
+Stakeholder meetings may occur through online platforms when necessary. - D. RDMOs will submit two-year plans to Travel Oregon RCTP staff, if designated, for approval.
+Once Travel Oregon has approved plans, RDMOs will present approved plans back to their regional stakeholders via a public forum or through a digital review process.
+Final regional plans and presentations are required to be placed on RDMO websites and Travel Oregon's Industry website. - E. In the event of an emergency or disaster, RCTP planning timelines can be altered to be responsive to needs on the ground.